Weighted Sums and Berry-Esseen type estimates in Free Probability Theory: Rate of convergence with respect to : Proofs of Theorem and Corollary Proofs of Theorem 1.1 and Corollary 1.2

 with

 Letting $r_2(z):= 4I_3+ (2z - 3\omega_1)\omega_1$, we can write

 For later use, we note that

-holds for all $n \geq n_3, z \in D_2$.
+holds for all $z \in D_2, n \geq \rev n_4. \revv$

-The last part of the analysis of the roots of $P$ is devoted to the proof that $Z_1(z) = \omega_3(z)$ holds for all $z \in D_2$ and all sufficiently large $n$.
-We firstly show that $Z_1$ cannot jump between the solutions $\omega_2$ and $\omega_3$ in a sufficiently small neighbourhood of any point in $D_2$ for sufficiently large $n$.
-Let $n \geq n_4$ for some threshold $n_4$ which will be defined later.
+The last part of the analysis of the roots of $P$ is devoted to the proof that $Z_1(z) = \omega_3(z)$ holds for all $z \in D_2$ and sufficiently large $n$.
+We firstly show that $Z_1$ cannot jump between the solutions $\omega_2$ and $\omega_3$ in a sufficiently small neighborhood of any point in $D_2$ for large $n$.
+Let $n \geq \rev n_5$ for some threshold $ \rev n_5$ which will be defined later.
 We prove the following: